shelleywong/CSCI567-Course-Materials/Assignments/Assignment6.md

 # Assignment 6 - Firebase

-The goal of Assignment 6 is similar to the goal of Assignment 4, but this assignment is specifically aimed at giving you experience working with Firebase Cloud Storage and internet-based persistent storage, which allows data to be persistent across devices.
-Cloud Storage is more reliable and more scalable than other persistent storage options, and it expands the capabilities of your app, allowing for features like in-app collaboration, sharing with other users, and syncing across multiple devices.
+The goal of Assignment 6 is similar to the goal of Assignment 4, but this assignment is specifically aimed at giving you experience working with Cloud Firestore (Firebase database) and internet-based persistent storage, which allows data to be persistent across devices.
+Databases and storage on the cloud are more reliable and more scalable than other persistent storage options, and it expands the capabilities of your app, allowing for features like in-app collaboration, sharing with other users, and syncing across multiple devices.

 * [Requirements](#requirements)
 * [Getting Graded](#getting-graded)